 The park is currently transitioning from student-owned vehicles to ones owned and maintained by the university.
 Current residents who own their trailers, and who maintain their eligibility and maintain their units to appropriate standards, may continue to live in their own vehicles or may choose to remove their vehicle from the park and live in a university-owned vehicle, subject to availability.
 Student-owned vehicles are not eligible to be sold to other students for the purpose of remaining in the park; student-owned vehicles must be removed from the park as students graduate or otherwise separate from the university, or choose to move out of the park.
 As spaces become available the university will install university-owned vehicles and assign them to interested students.

-Download an application and submit it with the required $10.00 nonrefundable fee.
+Download an application and submit it to The Village Office, Bldg.
+C1, 1156 High Street, Santa Cruz, CA 95064.
 Note: freshmen are not eligible to live at Camper Park during their first year.

 Period of Residence

 Student is liable for any loss or damage to personal property.
 Student is advised to obtain personal property insurance.

 Electricity, water, and a limited amount of propane included.
 Eight of 42 spaces include a sewer connection; all others have greywater tanks and resident is responsible for emptying as needed.